Rochester Rhinos: 1996–2017

-The 2011 season ended with the Rhinos first in their division followed by a playoff season that lasted 2 games.
+The 2011 season ended with the Rhinos first in their division followed by a playoff season that lasted two games.
 The Rhinos saw off the Pittsburgh Riverhounds 4–0 in first round of the playoffs and then lost 2–1 at home to the Harrisburg City Islanders to finish the season.
 At the end of the season, head coach Bob Lilley was replaced by Jesse Myers, most recently an assistant coach of the Richmond Kickers.

 In January 2013, the Rhinos became the official USL Pro affiliate of the New England Revolution.
 On May 19, Following a 1–6–1 start to the 2013 season, Myers was dismissed and Pat Ercoli named head coach.
 They missed the playoffs for the first time ever, finishing with a 6–10–10 record.

 The league revoked the Clark family's ownership of the club in January 2016, citing the revocation of the lease on Rochester Rhinos Stadium by the City of Rochester.
 The league took over operations of the club until it could be sold to a new ownership group.
-David and Wendy Dworkin, minority owners of the Sacramento Kings basketball club, were identified as the Rhinos' new owners later in the month.
+David and Wendy Dworkin, minority owners of the Sacramento Kings basketball team, were identified as the Rhinos' new owners later in the month.
 The Dworkins were officially announced as the new owners on March 10, 2016.